diegozea/MIToS.jl/docs/src/MSA.md

 end
 ```

-As last (optional) argument, `write` takes the mode in which is opened the file.
+As last (optional) argument, `write_file` takes the mode in which is opened the file.
 We use
 `"a"` here to append the MSA to the header.

 ```@example freecontact_ii
-write("tofreecontact.msa", msa, Raw, "a")
+write_file("tofreecontact.msa", msa, Raw, "a")
 ```

 ```@example freecontact_ii